-Method 1 - Blow Out Procedure (Drain and purge waterlines using compressed air)
+Step 1 - Blow Out Procedure (Drain and purge waterlines using compressed air)

 - 1. Level the Motorhome.
-If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
-Drain Fresh Water Tank and Waterlines.
+If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - Drain Fresh Water Tank and Waterlines.
 Open all waterline drain valves and drain fresh water tank.
-(See "Water System Drain Valve Locations" chart at end of this section for locations of drain valves on your model). - 3.
-Drain Exterior Shower/Wash Station.
-Open exterior shower knobs, then point shower hose toward ground and squeeze handle to drain any water left in the shower line.
-Also, place the tip of your finger into the city water inlet and gently press the backflow valve "button" in the center of the inlet to drain any water trapped in the inlet line. - 4.
-Remove the Cold Water Filter Cartridge (if equipped).
-Remove the filter cartridge from the filter assembly below the galley sink.
-(If your coach is not equipped with a cold water filter, continue to next numbered step). - Place a container beneath the filter to catch any water that may drain from the waterline during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
+(See "Water System Drain Valve Locations" chart at the end of this section for locations of drain valves on your model). - 3.
+Drain Exterior Shower/Wash Station.Open exterior shower knobs, then point shower hose toward ground and squeeze handle to drain any water left in the shower line.
+Also, place the tip of your finger into the city water inlet and gently press the backflow valve "button" in the center of the inlet to drain any water trapped in the inlet line. - 4a.
+If Equipped with 3M Cold Water Filter: Remove and discard the filter cartridge from the filtered cold water faucet filter assembly located below the galley sink. - Place a container beneath the filter to catch any water that may drain from the waterline during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
 Discard used filter.